reald/nc220/README.md

 # TP-Link NC220
 Some more or less random stuff about TP-Link NC220 IP Camera

-The NC220 camera has a bad support for some browsers especially under linux.
+The TP-Link NC220 and NC200 cameras have a bad support for some browsers especially under linux.
 Some workarounds and observations will be collected here.
 It is not necessary to use any cloud service for accessing this camera.
-There is a good chance that some of these workarounds will work for the NC200 camera, too.
+My tests are done with the NC220 but there is a good chance that some of these workarounds will work for the NC200 camera, too.

 # Configure
 It is possible to make all configuration settings with any browser except motion detection (special plugin required).